 Welcome to the Family Enterprise Center’s website!

-This page will help you navigate our other pages, so that you can appreciate the robust family business resources that differentiate the Kenan-Flagler business degree from all of the other top 20 MBA programs.
+This page will help you navigate our other pages, so that you can appreciate the robust family business resources that differentiate the UNC Kenan-Flagler business degree from all other top business programs around the globe.

 Be sure to click on the following links:

 When you arrive at UNC Kenan-Flagler, you will receive an e-mail inviting you to attend our “Introduction to the Family Enterprise Center” meeting.
 By attending that meeting, you will receive more information about FEC resources.

 What is the history of the Family Enterprise Center?

 The Family Enterprise Center was founded in 2008, building upon Steve Miller’s successful family business course that was first offered at UNC Kenan-Flagler in 2006.
 To date, approximately 400 students from all over the world have taken advantage of the popular Family Enterprise course offerings.

 Why should students who come from family businesses choose Kenan-Flagler and the Family Enterprise Center to prepare them for leadership in their family firms?

 Watch video of students talking about FEC resources.

 Our family business students come to UNC Kenan-Flagler to learn necessary business and leadership skills, but they also need to understand the unique family and ownership issues at play in a family enterprise.
 A prepared and educated family business leader can use these additional dimensions to their advantage – leading their companies to become more competitive and more profitable, but they have to understand the various dimensions first.